vitorsamora/MAC0499/README.md

 MAC0499: Final Course Assignment - Realtime Audio Effects
 ==============================

-This repository contains some LV2 audio plugins developed for a final course assignment in Institute of Mathematics ans Statistics - University of São Paulo.
+This repository contains some LV2 audio plugins developed for a final course assignment in Institute of Mathematics and Statistics - University of São Paulo.

 ## Dependencies